 By using statistics, facts, and cold hard data, the appeal is made directly to the most rational part of the audience’s psyche.
 Importantly, it’s not about whether the argument is or isn’t logically sound – only that it appears to be so, and is appealing to the audience on this ground specifically.

-Appealing to logos in your digital marketing can also be supported by your stylistic choices, i.e. in the way that the evidence and facts are presented.
+Appealing to logos in your digital marketing can also be supported by your stylistic choices, i.e., how the evidence and facts are presented.
 The logos-inspired design will be minimal, sleek, and direct, for example, a clean landing page showcasing quantitative results and links to trustworthy sources.
-Also, consider:
+Also, consider the following:

 - Data-heavy infographics with graphs, statistics, and plain, factual claims.